View the digital edition: View Digital Edition

 What is the genesis of automated tape laying technology?

 CW Editor-in-Chief Jeff Sloan seeks and finds the roots of automated tape-laying technology in the work done by close associates of legendary composites-industry pioneer Brandt Goldsworthy.

 By the Numbers

-Gardner Business Media's director of market intelligence Steve Kline, Jr., presents the CW Business Index for March 2015.
+Gardner Business Media Inc.'s director of market intelligence, Steve Kline, Jr., reports the CompositesWorld Business Index for March 2015.

 Composites: Perspectives and Provocations